Bettendorf Public Records Directory

 Criminal Records

-The criminal records system in Scott County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Scott County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Scott County Sheriff's Office and local police departments maintain these records, while the Iowa Bureau of Investigation provides additional resources for background checks.
-Residents can request criminal background checks through the Iowa Division of Criminal Investigation, which offers comprehensive reports on an individual's criminal history within the state.
+Residents can request criminal background checks through the Iowa Division of Criminal Investigation, which offers reports on an individual's criminal history within the state.

 Public Records Access